Devolved-AI/Swap/README.md

 ```

 **PLEASE NOTE:** The approval amounts must be specified in wei since Foundry cast does not support decimals or floating point numbers.
 To convert your decimals and numbers to Wei format, [Go Here](https://eth-converter.com)

+Also, if you are creating a pair that has a token with 6 decimal places (ex; USDC) and a token that has 18 decimal places, you must use the appropriate zeros in the conversion.

+EX: 20 USDC would be 20000000 (20 with 6 zeros) and 20 AGC would be 20000000000000000000 (20 with 18 zeros).
+This would create a pool of 20 USDC and 20 AGC making the ratio 1 USDC = 1 AGC.

 # ADD LIQUIDITY
 ```